Large outdoor projector screen showing a football game in a backyard at night

 • Power for the stick: You'll need to power your streaming stick too.
 Most modern projectors have a USB-A port that outputs 5V/1A — sufficient for a streaming stick.

-• Wi-Fi distance: If the projector is far from your router, use a Wi-Fi extender or a travel router for streaming to ensure stable signal to the stick.
+• Wi-Fi distance: If the projector is far from your router, use a Wi-Fi extender or a travel router for streaming (/best-travel-router-for-streaming) to ensure stable signal to the stick.

 Best Outdoor Projectors for Sports Reviewed